Use functions to build expressions that perform a variety of calculations and operations.

 Tools with Expression Editor

 These tools include an expression editor.
 Tools that use an expression editor have an additional Input anchor and Question anchor when the tool is used in an app or macro workflow.
 Use the Interface tools to connect to a Question anchor when you want question values to be used as variables in the expression.
-See Interface Tools for more information.
+Visit Interface Tools for more information.